 A survey from Sweden examined the incidence of postoperative intestinal obstruction and found it low at 1.02 per 1,000.
 The risk was higher with a transabdominal laparoscopic approach than with a totally extraperitoneal laparoscopic hernioplasty but other factors, such as previous abdominal surgery, were more important.

-The mortality for elective hernia repair, both inguinal and femoral is:
+The mortality for elective hernia repair, both inguinal and femoral, is low - even at higher age.
+However, after emergency surgery, mortality is increased seven-fold.

 - High age and the need to resect necrotic bowel increase the risk.